 There is always a healthier alternative to feel better and fuel your body better.
 If you are a vegan who wants to add more good bacteria to your diet, don’t forget to include our recommendations above to your grocery list.
 Now, you have healthier food options that could give your body, specifically your gut, more health benefits.

 If you think you need more options for probiotic sources, try our vegan probiotic supplements.
-We have Super Probiotic that can help solve your digestive problems, boost your immunity, and give you a happy belly.
+We have a Super Probiotic that can help solve your digestive problems, boost your immunity, and give you a happy belly.
+It's rated as one of the best dairy-free probiotics on the market because it has both pre and probiotics and contains 50 billion CFUs from 12 different clinically studied patented strains.
 Browse our shop to check out other products.